Debanjannnn/CORE-TASHI-FAUCET/README.md

 To request TBTC from the faucet:

 1. Visit the faucet application: [coro-tashi-faucet.vercel.app](https://coro-tashi-faucet.vercel.app/)
-2. Enter your Core testnet wallet address.
+2.Connect your metamask wallet .
 3. Click the "Request TBTC" button.
 4. If successful, TBTC will be sent to your address, up to the daily limit.